alexmortali/grapple/README.md

 #### User Stories
   - I would like to purchase mulitple items at once.
   - I would like to be able to leave reviews on products.
-  - I would like to view similar product of the same category in a list.
+  - I would like to view similar products of the same category in a list.
   - I would like to create my own account.
   - I would like to read other users reviews on products.
+  - I would like access to blog articles about Jiu Jitsu without creating an account.
   - I would like to see the contact information of the company should I need to contact them.

 #### Colour Pallet